bstgeorge/Point-in-Polygon/README.md

 # Point-in-Polygon
-Given a polygon defined by the coordinates of its vertices and a separate point, determine if that point resides inside the polygon.
+Given a polygon defined by the coordinates of its vertices and separately given another point, determine if that point resides inside the polygon.